ibm-cloud-docs/power-iaas/backup-strategies.md

     For more information, see [Ordering IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui) and [Using virtual private endpoints for VPC to privately connect to IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-vpe-connection&interface=cli).

 7. Click **Launch Compass UI** that will redirect you to the Cobalt Iron Compass Commander page where you need to complete the setup.
-For more information, see [Cobalt Iron documentation](https://help.cobaltiron.com/getting-started-with-powervs-and-compass-commander/){: external}.
+For more information, see [Cobalt Iron documentation](https://help.cobaltiron.com/?s=POWERVS){: external}.

 ### Pricing in {{site.data.keyword.off-prem}}
 {: #baas-pricing}

 When you use the Backup Offering, you are billed monthly through IBM Cloud for the amount of data that is backed up for the region.
 The backup data is the stored data after duplication and compression.
-For more information about pricing plans, see [Cobalt Iron - Secure Automated Backup](https://cloud.ibm.com/catalog/services/cobalt-iron---secure-automated-backup-){: external}.
+For more information about pricing plans, see [Secure Automated Backup with Compass for Power VS](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass-for-power-vs){: external}.
 The page is accessible from the IBM Cloud [catalog](https://cloud.ibm.com/catalog){: external}.
 You can generate an estimate of the cost based on your expected usage from the **Summary** pane.